trynoice/website/content/faqs/android/play-alongside-other-apps.md

 Enabling this option prevents Noice from requesting audio focus from the Android System.
 The Android System still allows Noice to play audio, but it will not notify Noice when other apps play audio.
-Hence, other apps can play their audio completely unaware of Noice and vice versa.
+Hence, other apps can play their audio unaware of Noice and vice versa.
 This behaviour may be undesirable in some cases.
 Therefore, **we do not recommend it**.
 To enable it, follow the steps below.

 1. Navigate to the **Account** tab from the bottom bar.
 2. Click the **Settings** option in the **App** category from the **Account**